 How to start talking to your son about puberty

-Talking to male children about puberty can be challenging for a lot of parents.
-Especially for mums (who don’t have the personal experience of going through male puberty themselves).
+Talking to boys (or children with testicles) about puberty can be challenging for a lot of parents, especially for mums (who don’t have the personal experience of going through male puberty themselves).

-At what age do you start talking to boys (or male children) about puberty?
+At what age do you start talking to them about puberty?
 What are you supposed to be talking about?
 Do you tell them about the changes that females go through?
 And who should be doing the talking?
 Mom or Dad?
-And what if there is no father around, to do the talking?
+And what if there is no father around to do the talking?

 When should you start talking to your son about puberty

-When should you start talking to your male child about puberty?
-The sooner you start talking the better!
+When should you start talking to boys about puberty?
+The sooner you start talking, the better!

-In an ideal world, you should start talking before they start to notice any changes to their body.
-By changes, I mean things like the start of pubic hair, a bigger penis and testicles, growing taller and wider, body odour and sweating, sexy feelings, mood changes, and more.
+In an ideal world, you should start talking before they begin to notice any changes to their body.
+By changes, I mean things like the start of pubic hair, a bigger penis and testicles, their body growing taller and wider, body odour and sweating, sexy feelings, mood changes, and more.
 And these changes can start happening anywhere from the age of 9.

-Spotting these changes in male children can sometimes be a bit tricky as they are usually hidden under their clothing.
-You can learn more about what signs to look out for here.
+Spotting these changes can be tricky, as they are usually hidden under their clothing.
+You can learn more in this blog post about the signs of puberty in boys, and what to look out for (and when).

 So basically, anytime from the age of 9 is a good time to start talking to your male child about puberty in a way that prepares them for the forthcoming changes.